igorzizinio/unhexo/README.md

 Primary development happens on [Codeberg](https://codeberg.org/igorzizinio/unhexo).
 A [GitHub](https://github.com/igorzizinio/unhexo) repository is provided as a **read-only mirror** for visibility purposes.

-Please report issues and open pull requests on Codeberg.
+Please report issues and open pull requests on [Codeberg](https://codeberg.org/igorzizinio/unhexo).

+---

+## Project Status

+unhexo is in **early development**.

+The project is still experimental and design, features, and behavior may change frequently.

 ---